pjcalvo/full-ct-cycle/README.md

 [![CircleCI](https://circleci.com/gh/pjcalvo/heracles/tree/master.svg?style=svg)](https://circleci.com/gh/pjcalvo/heracles/tree/master)

-This is what i did:
-* First I added a backend small project using Python Flask.
-* I added CI support with CircleCI in order to run the tests
-* I added some unit tests for the "core" functionality which actually make find a problem with negatives
-* I will fix the code ...

 ## The challenge: Money Formatting

 Given an amount of money as a number, format it as a string.
 Add associated tests for the functionality and for the user interface.